billyfish/earmark/readme.md

  * Adding more elements to the md4c Markdown to HTML conversion code such as definition lists, footnotes, *etc.* This would then get added to md4c via pull requests.
- * The ability to save and load customised conversion settings.
  * Get the *Convert* function to re-use an existing browser window rather than launch a new one each time.